directvt/vtm/doc/settings.md

 ### Key differences from XML

- - All stored values are UTF-8 strings (the settings consumer decides on its own side how to interpret the string):
+ - All stored values are UTF-8 strings (the settings target decides on its own side how to interpret the string):
    - `name=2000` and `name="2000"` have the same meaning.
  - There is no distinction between XML-attribute and XML-subobject, i.e. any attributes are sub-objects:
    - `<name param=value />` and `<name> <param=value /> </name>` have the same meaning.